bclnet/ExcelTrans/README.md

 ## Styles
-Values for the CellsStyle Command
+*Values for the CellsStyle command*

 `n*`| The numberformat  | Description
 --- | ---:              | ---